10 Simple Yoga Poses That Will Help You Attain a Healthy Lifestyle

 - While driving your toes down, tighten your knees.

-- If you face same difficulty, then you can put your hands under your thighs.
+- If you face the same difficulty, then you can put your hands under your thighs.

 - Strengthens muscles and bones.